eZmaxinc/eZmax-SDK-go/docs/EzsignfoldersignerassociationRequest.md

 `func (o *EzsignfoldersignerassociationRequest) HasBEzsignfoldersignerassociationReceivecopy() bool`

 HasBEzsignfoldersignerassociationReceivecopy returns a boolean if a field has been set.

+### GetTEzsignfoldersignerassociationMessage

+`func (o *EzsignfoldersignerassociationRequest) GetTEzsignfoldersignerassociationMessage() string`

+GetTEzsignfoldersignerassociationMessage returns the TEzsignfoldersignerassociationMessage field if non-nil, zero value otherwise.

+### GetTEzsignfoldersignerassociationMessageOk

+`func (o *EzsignfoldersignerassociationRequest) GetTEzsignfoldersignerassociationMessageOk() (*string, bool)`

+GetTEzsignfoldersignerassociationMessageOk returns a tuple with the TEzsignfoldersignerassociationMessage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTEzsignfoldersignerassociationMessage

+`func (o *EzsignfoldersignerassociationRequest) SetTEzsignfoldersignerassociationMessage(v string)`

+SetTEzsignfoldersignerassociationMessage sets TEzsignfoldersignerassociationMessage field to given value.

+### HasTEzsignfoldersignerassociationMessage

+`func (o *EzsignfoldersignerassociationRequest) HasTEzsignfoldersignerassociationMessage() bool`

+HasTEzsignfoldersignerassociationMessage returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)